 Individual test reports are the execution details of each test execution.
 In other words, it offers a drill-down report for each test run and a job that executes.
 Additionally, these reports are complete with all of the information required to figure out the causes of failure.

 Before we discuss more details about these reports, let's first navigate to the individual report page.
 The first step is to click on the project name in the project section on the report page to navigate.
 It is as highlighted by the arrow in the below image:

 Once you have clicked on a project name, this will open up the project execution detail page as shown below:

 The project chart is available as a summary of all the tests that execute for the current project.
 It also allows the user to filter the data based on specific criteria.
 Subsequently, below are the ways to effectively filter and quickly search across execution reports.

-- The “Search jobs or tests,” as marked in the above image, can be used to search jobs or tests by using them as keywords in the search field.
+1.* The "Select Range" drop-down has options for quick filtering the data based on a date range.
+Additionally, it allows users to create a custom date range and view any execution details within a given date range.* 2.
+The "Search jobs or tests", as marked in the above image, can be used to search jobs or tests by using them as keywords in the search field.
 Moreover, it will return all of the matching tests and job details.

 Let's now see how we can get the various reports related to the individual test runs:

 How to view the detailed report for an individual test run?

 To view the detailed report for a specific test, click on the Test Name in the left side panel, as shown by the arrow in the below image.
 Moreover, it will open up a list of all the executions of a particular test, as indicated by the rectangle in the left side panel.
 The test executions are organized based on their execution dates and time.
 Additionally, click on one of the test execution times, and it will open up the detailed report of the selected test run, containing the following details: